glennsl/rust-re/README.md

 A regular expression engine written entirely in Rust.
 It is based on Pike VM (http://swtch.com/~rsc/regexp/regexp2.html), the only significant difference being that it prioritizes threads in the main loop instead of using recursion.

-The goal is to at least implement ECMA-262 natively in Rust, and be able to perform reliably and well for all accepted input.
+The goal is to at least implement the regular expression part of ECMA-262 (http://www.ecma-international.org/ecma-262/5.1/#sec-15.10) natively in Rust, and to perform reliably and well for all accepted input.
 It is NOT a goal to be the fastest or the most fully-featured regex implementation.
 It should be good and maintainable enough to be included in Rust's standard library, but for very special needs, you should use a very special library.

 When run, it will currently output the parse tree and compiled code, as well as the result of the regex run on the provided input.
-There is also an extensive test suite, borrowed mostly from the python regex implementation (http://hg.python.org/cpython/file/178075fbff3a/Lib/test/re_tests.py).
+There is also an extensive test suite, borrowed mostly from the python regex implementation (http://hg.python.org/cpython/file/178075fbff3a/Lib/test/re_tests.py), which is again mostly borrowed from Perl.

 Currently implemented features
 ------------------------------